 Like avocados, there are lots of types of fish available for our consumption.
 However, there are some fish that are better than others when it comes to our health and helping us lose weight.
 This largely depends on the type of fish and the conditions in which they are caught.

-In my opinion, it is best to eat fish that are wild-caught but there are some farmed varieties that are okay to consume depending on where they are farmed and the aqua-culture practices employed by the fish farm.
-When purchasing wild-caught fish, make sure you are buying fish that is sustainable (not over-fished), fish that is low in mercury and fish that has a good layer of fat.
+In my opinion, it is best to eat fish that are wild-caught but there are some farmed varieties that are okay to consume depending on where they are farmed and the aquaculture practices employed by the fish farm.
+When purchasing wild-caught fish, make sure you are buying fish that is sustainable (not over-fished), fish that are low in mercury and fish that have a good layer of fat.
 Among my favorite fish for weight loss:

 - Sardines (small fatty fish full of vitamins and minerals and low mercury levels)